BYU-Spacecraft-Group/TriSeptRaspberryPi/README.md

 # TriSeptRaspberryPi
 Code for the TriSept launch for the Raspberry Pi team.
+The current first choice for use is [Multithreaded](/Multithreaded/).

 ## [Combined Code](/CombinedCode/)
 Drafts of final code, combining sensor reading code into a single file and saving it with SafeStorageScheme.